SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/akamai-cloud-monitor.md

 1. Configure an [HTTP Source](/docs/send-data/hosted-collectors/http-source/logs-metrics).
 2. Configure the Source Fields as follows:
     1. **Name.** Required.
 For example, use Akamai.
     2. **Source Category.** Required.
 For example, use akamai_cloud_monitor.
 (The Source Category metadata field is a fundamental building block to organize and label Sources.
-For details see [Best Practices](/docs/send-data/best-practices).)
+For details, see [Best Practices](/docs/send-data/best-practices).)
 3. Configure the **Advanced** section:
     1. Check **Extract timestamp information from log file entries**.
     2. **Timezone.** Use time zone from log file.
 If none is present, use UTC.